Frequently Asked Questions

 Not necessarily.
-If your work is unavailable for purchase, please mark it “NFS” (shorthand for “not for sale”).
+If your work is unavailable for purchase, please mark it “NFS” (shorthand for “not for sale”) while in the submission process.
 Keep in mind that we do sell work from our shows, and have active art collectors visiting.
 We will do our best to promote you and your work, so be sure to provide us with information that is helpful to this end.
 For example, if a piece in the gallery is NFS, do you have a website we can refer buyers to?
-If your work is for sale and sells from our exhibition, the FAC receives a 35% commission.
+If your work is for sale and is sold while in our exhibition, the FAC receives a 35% commission.
 Please plan accordingly when pricing your artwork.

 PREPARING ACCEPTED ARTWORK